RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       If your project does need real-time performance at runtime normally , be sure to turn Project Mode back to Game / Real-time after completing your movie render, or game performance will be severely compromised.

+      Note the Cinematic / Offline Mode category on UDS, which has additional settings to adjust how quality is affected when rendering in that mode.

 -----
 RENDERING WITH THE PATH TRACER
 -----

       If you turn on the Path Tracer in a scene with Ultra Dynamic Sky, you'll face some rendering limitations of the path tracer.
 Specifically it cannot yet natively render some of the sky rendering features (like volumetric clouds) which UDS makes use of.
 The path tracer will instead use the sky light cube map as a replacement for native sky rendering.

       Ultra Dynamic Sky has a setting specifically to adjust for these limitations as well as it can, to work accepably as a background for path traced renders.
-Just enable the option "Adjust for Path Tracer" in the advanced dropdown of the Basic Controls category on UDS.
+Just enable the option "Adjust for Path Tracer" in the Cinematics / Offline Rendering category on UDS.

 -----
 CONTROLLING YOUR LEVEL WITH UDS